Arctic Fox - Facts For Kids, Habitat, Behavior

 Behavior

 The adaptations present in the arctic foxes helps them to live in extreme conditions.
 Studies reveal that the foxes can identify the barks of members and those that do not belong to the family.
-Barking is their only means of communication.
+Barking is their sole method of communication.
 The arctic females are nomadic inside the territory, while the male fox’s range is typically larger than the female.